 Job portals can make money by charging a basic amount of fees from both the candidate and recruiter who is registering on the website.
 Services on the portal are usually not free.
-Sometimes these portals charge the employer on the basis of every candidate they interview.
+Sometimes these portals charge the employer based on every candidate they interview.

-There are various job portals which are available online such as Monster.com, Naukri.com, CareerBuilder.
+Various job portals are available online such as Monster.com, Naukri.com, CareerBuilder.
 They attract two types of customers- recruiter and job seeker by huge advertisements and publicity.
 These portals make money mostly from the employers by just having a database about the applicants.

 We have accumulated a huge volume of jobseeker’s data and that made improve our algorism.
 We have made a positive growth cycle with it – as more and more job seekers choose Indeed, we gather more data to improve relevancy, which means our product keeps getting better.
 This makes us uniquely valuable to job seekers.